Torlus/w3c-payments-pp/README.md

 Lately, initiatives have come to light, as some markets are emerging, and the focus of established financial institutions on small businesses and individuals makes us envision a unprecedented growth in payments.

-For E-commerce payments, for sure, but also in retail, as the mobile point-of-sale (mPOS) solutions allow the same category of merchants to accept cards.
+E-commerce payments will benefit from this growth, for sure, but the higher increase rate should happen for retail, as the mobile point-of-sale (mPOS) solutions allow the same category of merchants to accept cards.

 To sum up, what can be foreseen about Web payments is that in years to come, anyone may be concerned by them not only as a customer, but as a seller as well.